 VOICES,organized by the Penang Women’s Development Corporation (PWDC) and curated by Yasmin Bathamanathan, is open to applicants who are interested to hone and share their creative talents in a safe and empowering space.
 Participants will undergo a special preparatory workshop to provide them with a gender perspective on current issues, as well as to enhance their writing skills.
 Selected writers from amongst participants will have a chance to showcase their works at this year’s George Town Literary Festival and to be coached by acclaimed writer and Festival Director, Bernice Chauly herself!

-Email your profile and sample writings (maximum of 3) [email protected] 28th September 2016.
+Email your profile and sample writings (maximum of 3) to [email protected] by 28th September 2016.
 Before applying, please make sure you are available for our compulsory workshops held on the 8th and 9th October.

 This year’s theme: WOMAN I DREAM.